bain-cs110/bain-cs110.github.io/pages/_lectures/week09_lecture01.md

      live: 1
 ---

-On Friday we intrdouced the concept of a _dictionary_ – a new way to store data in Python.
+On Friday we introduced the concept of a _dictionary_ – a new way to store data in Python.
 In all of our examples on Friday, we treated dictionaries like a _lookup table_, I give it a piece of information, and it gives me some corresponding piece of information back.

 But dictionaries are also super useful to represent more **complex** pieces of data.
 Think of things we interact with all the time, TikTok posts, YouTube Videos, tweets.
 How does the computer store and access that data?
 Today we'll see how a dictionary might be one approach to how we might store this data.